A Pioneering Nephrologist’s Mission to Save AKI Burn Patients with Early Hemodialysis

 In 1990, she met Joe Still, the visionary founder of the Joseph M. Still Burn Center in Augusta, and had a conversation that changed the course of her career.
 “He couldn’t get any nephrologists to come into the burn unit, because at that time if a burn patient had acute kidney injury, they had 100% mortality,” says Dr. Sprague (today, the burn center is the largest in the U.S. and third largest in the world).
 With her background in transplantation—that follows many of the same physiological principles as skin grafts in burn patients, such as inflammation and rejection—she became a clinical physician investigator and took on a leading role in a challenging new area of research: how to impact the death sentence for AKI burn patients.

-Incredibly, her pioneering studies over the years has increased the body of knowledge about kidney function and survival in the complex burn patient population, and helped to decrease the mortality rate.
+Incredibly, her pioneering studies over the years have increased the body of knowledge about kidney function and survival in the complex burn patient population, and helped to decrease the mortality rate.
 She served as study director for the Hemofiltration in Burns: RESCUE (Randomized Controlled Evaluation of Hemofiltration in Adult Burn Patients with Septic Shock and Acute Renal Failure) Trial, and co-authored the Discovery and validation of cell cycle arrest biomarkers in human acute kidney injury study and the Renal Replacement Therapy in Severe Burns: A Multicenter Observational Study.
 In the latter landmark multicenter trial of critically ill burn patients undergoing RRT, published in 2018 in the Journal of Burn Care & Research, an aggressive approach of initiating RRT with early AKI led Dr. Sprague and colleagues to an absolute 30% reduction in mortality.

 “I’ve always said that the kidneys are the most important organ in the body, and everything else is just there to pump blood or get oxygen to them,” she says with a laugh.

-Adaptive Solution for the Burn World
+Versatile Hemodialysis Solution for the Burn World

-Although mostly retired from nephrology practice, Dr. Sprague now applies her expertise in complex kidney patient care and AKI as a hospitalist, and works with providers at burn centers across the U.S. to discuss her findings regarding early dialysis, and her views on the role that innovative new dialysis technology can play.
+Although mostly retired from nephrology practice, Dr. Sprague now applies her expertise in complex kidney patient care and AKI as a hospitalist, and works with providers at burn centers across the U.S. to discuss her findings regarding early dialysis, and her views on the role that innovative new hemodialysis technology can play.

 Dr. Sprague also notes that the treatment data that is automatically collected from the system’s TabloHub online portal is ideal for the burn community.
 “The analytics can be used for research that can help improve AKI outcomes in the burn world.
 Tablo intrigued me from the beginning, and everything about it aligns with my goals.”